paulhauner/prophessor/README.md

 # Usage

-Commands are executed by running `proph.py` from Python and supply arguments.
+Commands are executed by running `proph.py` from Python with arguments.

 For example:
 ```